arch-bert/local-llama3/README.md

 ## Implementation Steps

-1. Set Up Ollama Locally:
-- Install and configure Ollama.
-- Download the required Llama3 model.
-2. Backend Server:
+1. Backend Server:
 - Create an Express server.
 - Define routes for interacting with the Ollama API and managing chat logs.
 - Connect to MongoDB for storing chat logs.
-3. Frontend Application:
+2. Frontend Application:
 - Set up a React project.
 - Build components for the chat interface.
 - Implement API calls to the backend.
-4. Integration:
+3. Integration:
 - Ensure the frontend can communicate with the backend.
 - Verify that the backend properly interacts with Ollama’s local API and the MongoDB database.
-5. Deployment (Optional for CV):
+4. Deployment (Optional for CV):
 - Host the backend server and database (if showcasing online).
 - Deploy the React application using services like Netlify or Vercel.